When You Can’t Attend the Funeral: Grieving from a Distance

 Utilize technology to be ‘closer’ to your loved ones

 Although technology has no place when sending a card, it does offer the opportunity to interact face to face with your family and friends regardless of distance.
-Online video calling (Facebook even offers free video) is a convenient way to offer emotional support in times of extreme sadness and stress.
+Facebook is a convenient way to offer emotional support in times of extreme sadness and stress.
 Video calling allows you to pick up on body language and facial expressions that are lost over the phone.
 Similarly, most funeral venues now offer live streaming services that allow long-distance relatives to virtually attend the final sendoff.

 Look after yourself